koinos/koinos-docs/docs/nodes/rpc-node.md

 | `AMQP_INTERFACE` | `127.0.0.1` |
 | `AMQP_ADMIN_INTERFACE` | `127.0.0.1` |

-Keep the image tags from the selected deployment revision.
+Keep the image tags from the selected release or commit.
 Validate and start:

 ```console
 cd /opt/koinos